This post is in two parts.

 The Scriptures teach that we will reign with Him!
 “If we endure, we will also reign with Him” (2 Timothy 2:12).

 Dictionary definition of reign: when a King or Queen reigns over a country; to control it; to rule over it.

 What will we rule?
 Kingdoms!
-So He will need to give His authority and power to His children to perform these ‘greater works’ and they will be greater works than healings because the needs will be much greater.
+God will need to give His authority and power to His children to perform ‘greater works’ which will be much greater works than healings.

 “Endure hardship as a good soldier of Christ Jesus” (2 Timothy 2:3)

-This world’s standards are so contrary to Gods He called the world ‘the enemy’ because the world’s ideology is the complete opposite to the teachings of the Christ; and we are seen as ‘stupid’ if we dare believe God’s word, hence we don’t fit in it and are like fish out of water if we know the Lord.
+This world’s standards are so contrary to Gods that He called the world ‘the enemy’ because the world’s views and standards are the opposite to the teachings of the Christ and we are seen as ‘stupid’ if we dare believe, and want to adhere, to God’s word, so we don’t fit in it and are like fish out of water.

 Don’t get too comfortable!
 You don’t belong here if you are born again!

 And the ‘INEVITABLE’ will be the beginning of PARADISE!
 “Our Saviour Jesus Christ Who ABOLISHED DEATH” (2 Timothy 1:10).